Enhanced Glossary

 Risk biomarkers are derived from genetic material such as DNA or RNA.
 They answer the question of is there a genetic predisposition to cancer, and if so, which specific gene variants are present?

-Example: Variants in the BRCA1 and BRCA2 genes are genetic biomarkers associated with increased risk of hereditary breast and ovarian cancer.
+Example: Certain BRCA1 and BRCA2 variants are risk biomarkers associated with increased chance of developing cancer.

 Relevant Lessons: